 One of Asia's most popular newspapers provides current affairs news and articles, with a strong Asian focus but also covers news stories from a round the world.
 This newspaper is available as an app which can be downloaded onto a mobile telephone.

-Recommended IB Books
+Recommended IB Books (new curriculum)

 Other recommended books